- 1 Assets and Deficits

 - The term appeared more than 120 times in the Asheville Citizen between 1931 and 1934.

 - Jane Becker, Selling Tradition: Appalachia and the Construction of an American Folk, 1930-1940 (1998).
 For Becker’s analysis of this intersection, see pp. 135-166.
-Closely related to Becker’s book is Julia S. Ardery’s The Temptation: Edgar Tolson and the Genesis of Twentieth-Century Folk Art (Chapel Hill: University of North Carolina Press, 1998), an account of Kentucky woodcarver Tolson’s navigation within the rather Byzantine world of “folk art,” including the commercial side of it.
-My earlier All That Is Native and Fine: The Politics of Culture in an American Region (Chapel Hill: University of North Carolina Press, 1983; 25th anniversary ed., 2008) focused upon several specific generative centers of “traditional” (by a variety of definitions) culture.
+Closely related to Becker’s book is Julia S. Ardery’s The Temptation: Edgar Tolson and the Genesis of Twentieth-Century Folk Art (1998), an account of Kentucky woodcarver Tolson’s navigation within the rather Byzantine world of “folk art,” including the commercial side of it.
+My earlier All That Is Native and Fine: The Politics of Culture in an American Region (1983; 25th anniversary ed., 2008) focused upon several specific generative centers of “traditional” (by a variety of definitions) culture.

 - New York: S. French, 1935, p.
 54.